Gyrletta/Currency-Converter-App/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency fro
+This command will remove the single build dependency from your project and allow you to manage your own build configuration.